dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 ![Buffer reading wrong data](../../../images/opengl/chapter1/lesson3/wrong-pointers.png)

 As you can see, the vertex buffer is being read as if the first vertex was composed of the first three floats in the buffer, then the second vertex the next three floats, the third vertex the next three, and so on and so forth.
-As we can see however, this is now wrong!
+However, this is now wrong!
 Since each vertex has two UV floats after its three position floats, this means that the first vertex's U and V floats are being read as the second vertex X and Y position floats!